Jake Paul beats former middleweight champ Julio César Chávez Jr. by unanimous decision

 “I thought I lost the first five rounds, so I tried to win the last rounds,” Chávez said.
 “He’s strong, a good boxer (for) the first three, four rounds.
 After that, I felt he was tired.
 I don’t think he’s ready for the champions, but he’s a good fighter.”

-Chávez, who had fought just once since 2021, is best known for failing to maximize the potential in his father’s genetics.
-He is still the most credible boxer by far to share the ring with Paul, who is now 5 1/2 years and 13 fights into his lucrative fight career.

 Paul has successfully leveraged his Internet ubiquity and his own hard work to become a force in the business of boxing, if not in traditionally important bouts.
-He has founded a busy promotional company and flirted with mixed martial arts while becoming one of the most important combat sports athletes in the world.
+He has founded a busy promotional company and flirted with mixed martial arts while becoming arguably the most prominent combat sports athlete in the world.

 But Paul had mostly fought mixed martial artists and fellow online celebrities, and he took his only loss in February 2023 when he stepped in against actual boxer Tommy Fury, whose fame also exceeds his ring skills.